-Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class,' end to 'Western imperalism'
+Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class' amid 'Lock him up' chants

 Before calling Trump a racist, sexist, bigoted homophobe, Sanders remarked, "This is a president who deserves to be impeached, and will be impeached."

-As the crowd erupted in a "Lock him up" chant, Sanders stood by the microphone and didn't try to interrupt.
+As the crowd erupted in a "Lock him up" chant -- in a reference to the "Lock her up" chants at Trump rallies, typically directed at Hillary Clinton -- Sanders stood by the microphone and didn't try to interrupt.

 But, minutes later, Sanders appeared to call for an end to divisiveness while reading from his prepared remarks.

 "We are going to do exactly the opposite of what Trump is doing," he said.
 "He is trying to divide us up.
 We are going to bring our people together... around an agenda that works for all of us, not just the one percent."